 The Perfect Introduction Email

 Your introduction email is just that-- an introduction.
-Your first impression.
+The first impression.
 And it’s a balance because you want to share enough info about yourself to show why you’re the right person without writing an “email novel” that won’t get read.

 - Always reach out as quickly as possible (we have data that proves faster communication helps freelancers get hired)